60,000 BTU(5 TON) Water Cooled Marine A/C Chiller

 Our 14 gauge, 316 Series stainless steel, one-piece, precision laser cut, TIG welded chassis provides superior support for all the chiller components.

-All Flagship Marine condensers are hand-crafted from start to finish at our Stuart factory location to our exacting specifications.
+All Flagship Marine air conditioning condensers are hand-crafted from start to finish at our Stuart factory location to our exacting specifications.

 Flagship Marine’s sea water manifolds are 90/10 CuNi schedule 80 pipe, which is MUCH more durable (about 10x thicker!) than our competitors’ tubing.
 These, in combination with the socolets, meet mil spec requirements and will FAR outlast all others.
 No sinking or water damage hazard from ruptured hoses or paper thin manifolds at 3AM!